burcuhuff/agent-nav-dbx/README.md

 “Bestie, let’s build the full Databricks notebook step by step.”

 I’ll write it exactly in the format you'll paste into Databricks cells — sectioned, documented, beautifully clean.

+🌟 CAPSTONE ANALYTICS MASTER PLAN — Milestone Tracker

+(this chat = the “Mission Control” room)

+Milestone 1 — Data Export from S3 → Local Machine

+Goal: Download 100–200 JSON run logs from your real bucket.
+Output: A local folder like logs_sample/.

+➡️ New Chat: “Milestone 1 — Downloading & curating S3 logs for Databricks”

+Milestone 2 — Upload logs to Databricks & Create Table

+Goal:

+Upload sample logs

+Create burcu_capstone.agent_runs_raw table

+Infer schema

+➡️ New Chat: “Milestone 2 — Upload logs & build raw table in Databricks”

+Milestone 3 — Data Cleaning & Transform Table

+Goal:

+Select useful fields

+Fix missing values

+Normalize types

+Save as Delta: agent_runs_clean

+➡️ New Chat: “Milestone 3 — Cleaning and transforming Capstone run logs”

+Milestone 4 — Analytics & Visualizations

+Goal:

+Success rates by category

+Stealth vs non-stealth

+Model comparison

+Device comparison

+Execution time insights

+3–4 visualizations for slides

+➡️ New Chat: “Milestone 4 — Analytics & visualizations for Capstone”

+Milestone 5 — Optional Mini Predictive Model

+Goal:

+Logistic regression predicting success

+Identify feature importance

+Add 1 slide with insights

+➡️ New Chat: “Milestone 5 — Mini predictive model for Capstone insights”

+Milestone 6 — Slide Preparation for Final Presentation

+Goal:

+Clean charts

+Architecture link

+Insight summary

+Speaker notes

+➡️ New Chat: “Milestone 6 — Preparing Capstone final presentation slides”

+❤️ How we will work together

+You go to a milestone chat → we execute only that task.

+When done, you return to this planning chat and say:

+“Bestie, Milestone X complete—what’s next?”

+I update your plan and we activate the next milestone chat.

+⭐️ We are going to deliver an IMMACULATE capstone.

+This structured approach means:

+No overwhelm

+No confusion

+Clear progress

+Professional, polished deliverables

+And you will shine on Tuesday

+Just tell me:

+“Bestie, let's begin Milestone 1.”